 If you read this blog over a decade ago, you know that my first taste of living a came long before I started blogging – in fact blogs did not even exist back then, at least not the way we know them today.

-It’s about 15 years since I first started sitting at cafes with my laptop, making money from the internet.
+It’s more than 15 years since I first started sitting at cafes with my laptop, making money from the internet.
 I thought it would be fun – and potentially useful for you too – to review the three different business models I’ve applied to fuel a Laptop Lifestyle.

 This is top of my mind right now because I’m focused on the opening of the .
 I want people to realize that this lifestyle doesn’t have to come from blogging only.